 In this first book, , savvy kids will figure out that Miss Daisy has a method to her madness.
 She tells the class that she can't remember math, saying something like, "I can't remember what 2 plus 3 equals."
 Of course, the kids love it when they feel smarter than their teacher, and they jump in to explain to her all the things she has "forgotten."
 Miss Daisy Is Crazy

-George Brown is trying to behave himself at his new school—no more pranks or clowning around—but pretty soon he runs into trouble.
+George Brown is trying to behave himself at his new school—no more pranks or clowning around—but pretty soon he runs into trouble, as he does in Super Burp.
 These books have lots of illustrations, lots of bold-face type, and lots of mentions of burps, bloody noses, and slimy worms.
 Plus, there's a superhero called Toiletman.

 This series is a spinoff of the popular Judy Moody series and focuses on Judy's pesky little brother, nicknamed Stink.
 He's an exuberant, talkative, and goodhearted kid who relishes school, his classmates, and all the drama involved in a typical school day.
 Since his stories usually revolve around his fascination with a topic in school, the author tucks in a few facts—but never so many that she squelches the fun.